productscience/constellate/docs/installation.md

 # Installation

-- Setup the project credentials on firebase.com
+- Setup the project on Firebase
 - Checkout the code and install dependencies
 - Setting up your local config
 - Running it to test it out